RitankarDuttaBanik/SS7CyptoModule/README.md

 -----------------------------------------------------------------

-# I need to compile the whole code in the ss7 header stack...so qorking on it..
+# I need to compile the whole code in the ss7 header stack...so working on it..